tartley/tartley.github.io/posts/creating-animated-meme-gifs-on-the-command-line.md

 Here, we crop it to the input width "iw", and 365 high.
-In the absense of any offset ordinates for the crop, ffmpeg defaults to centering them, so this 365 pixels are taken from the middle of the video, which is exactly what we want.
+In the absense of any offset ordinates for the crop, ffmpeg defaults to centering them, so this 365 pixels are taken from the (spatial, vertical) middle of the video, which is exactly what we want.

 This results in a three second, 220KB .mp4 video file.